The Black Mouth Pom Cur is a mixture of the Black Mouth Cur and the Pomeranian.

 The Black Mouth Pom Cur will be about 30 pounds in weight.
 He is highly trainable and intelligent.
 The Pomeranian is also very smart and full of life.

 The Pomeranian often thinks he is a much bigger dog and is not above challenging other dogs.
-He also has a tendency to bark a lot.
+He also tends to bark a lot.

 Black Mouth Pom Cur Puppies – Before You Buy…